noahehall/theBookOfNoah/0current/security/auth.md

 #### extension endpoints

-- these are expected names, but can be named anything you want so check the auth server that implements the extension
+- these are expected names as defined in the extensions,
+- ^ but an oauth provider can name them anything, so verify the implementation details with the metadata doc

 - /introspect: analyze & decode a token
 - /revoke: invalid an access/refresh token